rbowen/presentations/talking-to-management/slides.md

 ---

-# But, isn't open source free?
+# Free as in kittens

 ![kitten](images/kitten.jpg)